Specialized Atlas Pro Review

 The lightweight VapoRize fabric is soft and light.
 We didn't crash in these shorts, but we don't have much confidence in this fabric surviving a high-speed crash.
 Again, these are intended to be trail shorts for long XC rides and are not built to get super rowdy.

-At $95, the Atlas Pro Shorts are an average value.
+We feel that the Atlas Pro Shorts are an average value.
 They do not come with a chamois or padded liner.
 Some people may be irritated at the lack of chamois at this price.
 Still, the Specialized shorts are well-designed and standout as an excellent choice for pedaling heavy trail riders.
 You can certainly find less expensive mountain bike shorts, but few of those shorts would share the same design qualities.

 — Pat Donahue